hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Next, the *ORL* module provides an easy-to-handle wrapper for learning new policies with various offline RL algorithms.
 While `d3rlpy <https://github.com/takuseno/d3rlpy>`_ has already supported user-friendly APIs, their implementation is basically intended to use offline RL algorithms one by one.
-Therefore, to further make the end-to-end offline RL and OPE processes smoothly connected, our OPL wrapper enables to handle multiple datasets and multiple algorithms in a single class.
+Therefore, to further make the end-to-end offline RL and OPE processes smoothly connected, the implemented OPL wrapper enables us to handle multiple datasets and multiple algorithms in a single class.

 ..
 Please refer to :ref:`this page <>` for the details.